Skip to Content

 Understanding San Diego's New Eviction Legislation

-Under the CA Tenant Protection Act of 2023, tenants are entitled to one month's rent for relocation aid.
-Still, this new San Diego law provides up to two months' rent for any "no-fault" terminations.
+Under the CA Tenant Protection Act of 2019, tenants are generally entitled to relocation aid in certain situations.
+Still, this new San Diego law provides up to two months' rent for any "no-fault" terminations for qualifying tenants.
 There are also new rules for language in any 60-day termination notices.

 In California, landlords can evict tenants for "no-fault" reasons, even if the tenant has paid rent and complied with other rules.
 "No fault" reasons include: